bentprong/ocp_ttf/README.md

 ===============
 Follow the Wiring and Terminal Instructions below to get started using the TTF board.

-The board firmware prompt is "cmd>" and when you see that, you can enter "help<ENTER>" for help on the available commands.
+The board firmware prompt is "ttf>" and when you see that, you can enter "help<ENTER>" for help on the available commands.

 The purpose of the board is to provide support for thermal testing of NIC 3.0 cards.